Uzbekistan at the 2024 Summer Olympics: Boxing

 Uzbekistan entered eleven boxers into the Olympic tournament.
 Five of them qualified for Paris in their respective divisions by advancing to the semifinals and finals round at the 2022 Asian Games in Hangzhou, China.
 Later on, the nation secured five additional quotas through the excellent performances at the 2024 World Olympic Qualification Tournament 1 in Busto Arsizio, Italy.
 Navbakhor Khamidova (women's welterweight) secured her spot following the triumph in quota bouts round at the 2024 World Olympic Qualification Tournament 2 in Bangkok, Thailand.
+During the tournament, Uzbekistan's head boxing coach Tulkin Kilichev suffered a cardiac arrest while celebrating Hasanboy Dusmatov's gold medal victory.
+GB Boxing doctor Harj Singh and physiotherapist Robbie Lillis provided emergency treatment, including CPR and use of a defibrillator, and Kilichev was later reported to be in stable condition.